-National Bank of Umm Al-Qaiwain's ESG Credit Impact Score is highly negative (CIS-4).
-This reflects a greater potential for governance risks incorporated in the one-notch negative rating adjustment for corporate behavior, stemming from lack of track record of growth strategy execution combined with risk management framework in place.
-The score also reflects the limited credit impact of environmental and social risk factors on the rating to date.
+National Bank of Umm Al-Qaiwain's CIS-4 indicates a material impact of ESG considerations on the bank's ratings, mostly because of the bank's high governance risks incorporated in a one-notch negative rating adjustment for corporate behavior.
+The bank's corporate governance risks mainly stems from lack of track record of growth strategy execution combined with risk management framework in place.
+Environmental and social factors have a limited impact on the bank's credit profile to date.